 The research activity presented in this post was conducted in the context of the TCBL project, an H2020 initiative funded by the European Commission.

 Anyone who wants to transform the textile and clothing industry: sector businesses, researchers and explorers, service…

 To access the full research note, please follow the link below.

-OverTheBlock is a LINKS Foundation’s initiative carried out by a multidisciplinary team of innovation researchers under the directorship of Enrico Ferro.
-The aim is to promote a wider awareness of the opportunities offered by the advent of exponential technologies in reshaping the way business is conducted and society is governed.
+OverTheBlock is a LINKS Foundation’s initiative carried out by a team of innovation researchers under the directorship of Enrico Ferro.
+The aim is to promote a broader awareness of the opportunities offered by the advent of exponential technologies in reshaping the way we conduct business and govern society.

-We are chain agnostic, value-oriented and open for discussion.
+We are chain agnostic, value-oriented, and open to discussion.